Aiming for the top grades at A-level? Here are some tips on how to get them

 As well as seeing how your knowledge measures up against past papers, you might consider looking up examiners' reports, where you can read exactly what’s required from specific exam answers.
 Once again, this is helpful for finding gaps in your understanding so you can fix them.

 Beware unhealthy comparisons, though, namely constantly holding yourself up against others.
-“Focus on perfecting your own revision techniques instead of copying what your friends say they are doing,” says WBS BSc Management student Jaakko Järviniemi.
+“Focus on perfecting your own revision techniques instead of copying what your friends say they are doing,” says BSc Management student Jaakko Järviniemi.
 “That is how you’ll continue your academic success”.

 Stop and breathe